-It is hoped that these developments will encourage more people to use bicycles more regularly which will, in turn, have a positive effect on the health and well-being of local people and help to reduce congestion on the Borough's busy roads.
+A key objective was to encourage more people to use bicycles more regularly which in turn has a positive effect on the health and well-being of local people and helps to reduce congestion on the Borough's busy roads.

-The launch of Cycle Woking is part of a wider strategy being developed to establish Woking as a regional hub - a strategic centre for shopping, employment and transport.
-The borough and county councils are jointly promoting a new partnership called Transport for Woking to improve travel conditions for all means of transport, and not just cycling..
+The launch of Cycle Woking was part of a wider strategy being developed to establish Woking as a regional hub - a strategic centre for shopping, employment and transport.
+The borough and county councils continue to work in partnership through Transport for Woking to improve travel conditions for all means of transport, and not just cycling.

 The Cycle Woking Partners

-Cycle Woking is a partnership project.
-A number of organisations will work closely to develop a range of exciting cycling initiatives:
+Cycle Woking was a partnership project.
+A number of organisations worked closely to develop a range of exciting cycling initiatives: